GianGuaz256/lwk-new-docs/docs/transactions/blinding.md

 Confidential Transactions (CT) are the cornerstone of Liquid's privacy model, utilizing advanced cryptographic techniques to hide transaction amounts and asset types while maintaining the ability to verify transaction validity.
 LWK implements CT blinding seamlessly, but understanding the underlying mechanisms is crucial for developers working with privacy-sensitive applications.

-## Understanding Confidential Transactions

-Confidential Transactions transform visible transaction data into cryptographic commitments that hide the actual values while preserving mathematical relationships necessary for validation.
-This is achieved through a combination of homomorphic commitments, range proofs, and surjection proofs.

 ### Core Cryptographic Components

 #### Pedersen Commitments